Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Introduction

 Several approaches have been developed to embed symmetries in ML-based closure models.
 One family of methods employs group-equivariant neural networks~\cite{cohenGroupEquivariantConvolutional2016, lafargeRototranslationEquivariantConvolutional2021}.
-Group convolutional neural networks have been applied to LES~\cite{guanLearningPhysicsconstrainedSubgridscale2023}, but their feature channels scale with the number of group elements, making them computationally intractable for large symmetry groups such as the continuous rotation group.
+Group convolutional neural networks equivariant to the discrete rotation groups of the cube were developed for volumetric vision tasks~\cite{worrallCubeNetEquivariance3D2018, winkelsPulmonaryNoduleDetection2019}---the weight-sharing pattern our octahedral G-CNN instantiates for stress-tensor-valued fields---and have been applied to LES~\cite{guanLearningPhysicsconstrainedSubgridscale2023} and to mesoscale-eddy closures in ocean models~\cite{perezhoginGeneralizableNeuralNetworkParameterization2025}, but their feature channels scale with the number of group elements, making them computationally intractable for large symmetry groups such as the continuous rotation group.
 Steerable CNNs address this scaling limitation by representing equivariance-preserving weights via a truncated Fourier series~\cite{weilerGeneralE2equivariantSteerable2019, weilerEquivariantCoordinateIndependent2023}.
 Connolly et al.\ applied rotation-equivariant steerable CNNs to atmospheric LES~\cite{connollyDeepLearningTurbulence2025}, though only for rotations around the vertical axis.
-Jalaali and Okabayashi~\cite{jalaaliPrioriAssessmentRotational2025} achieved rotational invariance in a CNN-based SGS model by incorporating spatial transformer networks.
+Jalaali and Okabayashi~\cite{jalaaliPrioriAssessmentRotational2026} achieved rotational invariance in a CNN-based SGS model by incorporating spatial transformer networks.
+Physical invariances can also be embedded directly into CNN closures through specialized equivariant layers or input--output transformations~\cite{frezatPhysicalInvarianceNeural2021, pawarFrameInvariantNeural2023}.
 Graph neural networks (GNNs) provide yet another equivariant framework~\cite{kipfSemiSupervisedClassificationGraph2017}: Shankar et al.\ used GNNs to preserve symmetries in 2D LES~\cite{shankarImportanceEquivariantInvariant2023}, Kurz et al.\ applied them to learn eddy viscosity coefficients in 3D~\cite{kurzHarnessingEquivarianceModeling2025}, and Lino et al.~\cite{linoMultiscaleRotationequivariantGraph2022} and List et al.~\cite{listRotationalEquivariantGraph2025} developed rotation-equivariant GNN architectures for fluid dynamics.